astral-sh/ty/docs/README.md

 ty check src scripts/benchmark.py
 ```

-We plan on adding dedicated options for including and excluding files in an upcoming release.
+We plan on adding dedicated options for including and excluding files in future releases.

 ## Editor integration